 This is one of the easier dishes to explain!
 Bramboraky are translated to English as ‘potato pancakes’, but they are much thicker and sturdier than the fluffy breakfast pancakes you might be used to!

-They are also more often eaten on their own as a fast food snack or as a side dish (instead of dumplings or boiled potatoes) with traditional Czech Goulash or other meat dishes.
+Bramboraky are often eaten on their own as a fast food snack or as a side dish (instead of dumplings or boiled potatoes) with traditional Czech Goulash or other meat dishes.

-You can easily eat them any time of the day and whilst not exactly traditional, they are also perfect for late breakfast or a brunch.
+You can easily eat bramboraky any time of the day and whilst not exactly traditional, they are also perfect for late breakfast or a brunch.

 The traditional version of Bramboraky includes garlic as a flavouring, but also caraway seeds, herbs and other spices.
 Other versions include pieces of smoked meat, sausages added to the mixture.